Natalie-2004/Java/README.md

 - When adding or remove an element, you need to update all visitor
 - When the visitor asking for particular element, they may not have the entitlment to ask the element's private variable and method -> need to provide getter and setter
+- Violate Dependency Inversion Principle: rely on concrete class and no rely on the abstract
+- Violtae Law of Diameter: passing 'this' as an argument